PoorHttp/PoorWSGI/doc/documentation.rst

         return Response("I'm teapot :-)", content_type="text/plain",
                         status_code=418)

-There are some additional subclasses with special working.
+There are some additional subclasses with specific functionality.

 JSONResponse
 ````````````
-There is JSONResponse class to fast way for returning JSON.
+There is a JSONResponse class for quickly returning JSON.

 .. code:: python